Why Swaddles Are Essential for Infant Sleep Conditioning

 • A safe sleep space (crib, bassinet, etc.)

-Used consistently, swaddling helps babies understand the difference between awake time and rest time—key foundations for long-term sleep success.
+Used consistently, swaddling helps babies understand the difference between awake time and rest time.
+Key foundations for long-term sleep success.

 Swaddles Encourage Longer, More Restorative Sleep

-Newborn sleep is naturally fragmented, but longer stretches of rest are both possible and beneficial.
 A properly used swaddle helps extend sleep by reducing unnecessary wake-ups and keeping babies calm as they cycle between light and deep sleep.

 Better sleep contributes to: